bcbi/PreprocessMD.jl/README.md

 ## Example Usage

+An [example pipeline](https://docs.bcbi.brown.edu/PreprocessMD.jl/stable/#Example-usage) is available in the documentation.

 Currently, **PreprocessMD.jl** offers two functions, `pivot()` and `add_label_column()`, as we have not been able to find a robust API for both of these operations.
 The scope of this package is ***medical data preprocessing***, so